817099/Plant-disease-detection/README.md

 The model follows a CNN-based approach for classification:

 - *Convolutional Neural Network (CNN)*: Used for image-based disease detection.
-- *Transfer Learning*: Pre-trained models like VGG16, ResNet, etc., can be used for better accuracy (though this model was trained from scratch).
 - *Pooling Layers*: Reduce spatial dimensions.
 - *Fully Connected Layers*: Perform final classification.
 - *Convolutional Layers*: Extract features from images.